CunninghamLab/TMSAnalysisToolBox/README.md

 *Version 2.1*

-The TMS-EMG ToolBox is a data analysis application built for researchers working with Transcranial Magnetic Stimulation (TMS) and electromyography (EMG) data.
+The TMS-EMG Kit is a data analysis application built for researchers working with Transcranial Magnetic Stimulation and electromyography data.
 It takes raw, multi-channel recordings from a wide range of common data acquisition systems and converts them into one standardized format for analysis.

-Because different labs often use different recording hardware, comparing or combining datasets can be a major hassle.
-This toolbox solves that problem: whether your data comes from a brand-new experiment or a retrospective study collected on entirely different equipment, it can be imported, organized, processed, and analyzed the same way.
-That makes it much easier for research sites to pool data and collaborate.
+Whether your data comes from a brand-new experiment or a retrospective study collected on entirely different equipment, it can be imported, organized, processed, and analyzed the same way.

 ### Stay Up to Date